Liam-Zhou/chuwa0904/ShortQuestions/markdown_hw1.md

 ## Heading level 3

 # Paragraphs
-To create paragraphs, use a blank line to separate one or more lines of text.
+To create a line break or new line, end a line with two or more spaces, and then type return.

     I really like using Markdown.
     I think I'll use it to format all of my documents from now on.